All of us have access to various accurate news sources (e.g., the CDC, the WHO, etc.), and so just a few words on this subject :

 Consultation and Psychotherapy/Psychiatry Referral:

-I do not charge you for the initial consultation unless you choose to continue with me, because goodness of fit is essential for successful outcomes.
+I charge for the initial consultation only if you choose to continue with me (in which case you can handle payment for that first meeting along with the one for the second meeting), because goodness of fit is essential for successful outcomes.
 You might consider talking with more than one therapist, if possible, to ensure the best match for you.
 You should get a sense fairly quickly which therapist will connect best with you and challenge you in the most helpful ways.

-At my office (located between downtown DC and Dupont Circle), I can assist you with the following:
+At my office (located between downtown DC and Dupont Circle) or via HIPAA-compliant teletherapy, I can assist you with the following:

 SOME FREQUENTLY ASKED QUESTIONS ABOUT PSYCHOTHERAPY: